afifmakruf/scraping-and-load-to-postgre/README.md

 # Scraping Otten Coffee Products by Category: Coffee

 ## Description
 This notebook is designed to scrape product data from the Otten Coffee website using Selenium and BeautifulSoup.
-The data collected includes product names, prices, amount sold, ratings.
+The data collected includes product names, prices, amount sold, ratings, images, and link.
 The obtained data is then processed and saved in CSV format for further analysis or storage in a database.

 ## Notebook Structure
 1. **Import Libraries**: Load all the necessary libraries for scraping and data processing.